Infection prevention and control for COVID-19: Interim guidance for acute healthcare settings

 HCWs should refer to provincial and territorial guidance and facility policies on specific recommendations for use of medical masks, eye protection and other PPE, as well as PPE conservation strategies.
 When medical masks for HCWs and visitors (and eye protection for HCWs) are recommended for the full duration of shifts or visits, HCWs and visitors should:

-- Perform hand hygiene before putting on a mask upon entering the acute healthcare facility (and before putting on eye protection upon entering any patient care area), before and after removing a mask or eye protection, and before re-wearing or putting on a new mask or eye protection
+- Perform hand hygiene before putting on a mask upon entering the acute healthcare facility (and before putting on eye protection upon entering any patient care area), before and after removing a mask or eye protection, and before putting on a new mask or eye protection

 - Wear the mask securely over their mouth and nose and adjust the nose piece to fit snugly